einride/protoc-gen-typescript-aip/README.md

                         and the content here is to be inserted into that file at a defined insertion point.

-skip_file_resource_definitions
+exclude_resource_definitions
-                        If set to true, resource names will not be generated for resource definitions in the file scope.
+                        If set to true, resource names will not be generated for resource definitions in the file scope, only on messages.
 Default: false.
 ```

 ---